-Providing An Accessible Online Learning Environment For Individuals With Disabilities
+Providing An Accessible Online Learning Environment For Children With Disabilities

 Here at Third Space Learning, our goal is to work with as many schools as possible to make one-to-one math tutoring accessible to children with the greatest need.
 We are committed to creating a learning environment that supports any student no matter their needs, including students with an Individual Education Program (IEP).